Chicken Shepherd’s Pie with Garlic-Kale Mash

 - 2 cups low-sodium chicken broth

-- 3 to 4 cups cooked, chopped chicken (rotisserie chicken works great here as well as this simple stovetop shredded chicken)
+- 3 to 4 cups cooked chopped chicken, rotisserie chicken works great here as well (see note)

 - In a large pot of lightly salted water (I add a hearty pinch of coarse kosher salt to the pot), boil the potatoes until slightly tender but still firm, 7-9 minutes, depending on the size of the potatoes.
 Add the kale to the pot and simmer for 5-6 minutes.
 Drain into a colander and return to the pot.
 Add the garlic powder, butter and sour cream.
 Lightly mash, adding milk, a tablespoon or two at a time, until the potato-kale mixture is mashed and creamy (you can leave it as chunky or smooth as you want depending on your texture preference) – it should be spreadable without being too thin.